LifeAbundantly/1kingdom-affiliate-program/README.md

      - Reduce poverty and isolation.
      - Create thriving, Spirit-filled communities where dreams are reignited and lives are transformed.

-   - **1% for Cody Haskins**: As the co-creator with God of this initiative, I, Cody Haskins, will steward this portion to ensure the continued growth, refinement, and impact of this program.
+   - **1% for Cody Haskins**: As the co-creator with God of this initiative, I, Cody Haskins, will steward this portion to ensure the continued growth and refinement, to make a global impact with Holy Spirit empowered generosity.

 ---